Vogel State Park

 Boating and Swimming

-Keeping cool in the summer hear is easy and fun here!
+Keeping cool in the summer is easy and fun here!
 Whether you choose to rent a boat or pontoon on beautiful Lake Nottely in Blairsville or on Lake Chatuge in nearby Hiawassee, go tubing on the Nottely River or in nearby Helen, or just enjoy a swim at one of the many beautiful lakes within minutes of Alpine Cabins, you are sure to have a great time!

 Young Harris Watersports